janaSunrise/discordpy-bot-template/README.md

   of your own, or Clone the repo, whichever feels better.
 - You need to have either docker with docker-compose or Python with Pipenv (Mentioned above) to run this project.
-- Create a discord bot in the [panel](https://discord.com/developers/applications), Ignore this if done.
+- Create a discord bot in the [Discord developer panel](https://discord.com/developers/applications), Ignore this if done.
 - Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.
 - Here are the commands to quickly get it working: